Vršac: History

 The Ottomans destroyed the town in the 16th century, but it was soon rebuilt under Ottoman administration.
 In 1590/91, the Ottoman garrison in Vršac fortress was composed of one aga, two Ottoman officers and 20 Serb mercenaries.
 The town was seat of the local Ottoman authorities and of the Serbian bishop.
 In this time, its population was composed of Muslims and Serbs.

 In 1594, the Serbs in the Banat started large uprising against Ottoman rule, and Vršac region was centre of this uprising.
 The leader of the uprising was Teodor Nestorović, the bishop of Vršac.
+Teodor organized the revolt with Sava Ban and voivode Velja Mironić.
+An important man was Janko Lugošan, called Halabura, who got control of the Vršac Castle after defeating Arslan Beg, the aga, in a duel.

 The size of this uprising is illustrated by the verse from one Serbian national song: "Sva se butum zemlja pobunila, Šest stotina podiglo se sela, Svak na cara pušku podigao!" ("The whole land has rebelled, a six hundred villages arose, everybody pointed his gun against the emperor").

 The Serb rebels bore flags with the image of Saint Sava, thus the rebellion had a character of a holy war.
-The Sinan-paša that lead the Ottoman army ordered that green flag of Muhammad should be brought from Damascus to confront this flag with image of Saint Sava.
-Furthermore, the Sinan-paša also burned the mortal remains of Saint Sava in Belgrade, as a revenge to the Serbs.
+The Grand Vizier Koca Sinan Pasha of Temeşvar Eyalet that lead the Ottoman army ordered that green flag of Muhammed should be brought from Damascus to confront this flag with image of Saint Sava.
+Furthermore, the Koca Sinan Pasha also burned the mortal remains of Saint Sava in Belgrade, as a revenge to the Serbs.
 Eventually, the uprising was crushed and most of the Serbs from the region escaped to Transylvania fearing the Ottoman retaliation.
 However, since the Banat region became deserted after this, which alarmed the Ottoman authorities who needed people in this fertile land, the authorities promised to spare everyone who came back.
 The Serb population came back, but the amnesty did not apply to the leader of the rebellion, Bishop Teodor Nestorović, who was flayed as a punishment.
 The Banat uprising was one of the three largest uprisings in Serbian history and the largest before the First Serbian Uprising led by Karađorđe.